Jarnomer/Hive42/gnl/README.md

 }
 ```

-In `bonus`, multiple file descriptors must be supported which introduces some minor edits to `gnl` functions.
+In `bonus`, multiple file descriptors must be supported which introduces some minor changes to `gnl` functions.

 Project `passes` many of the 42 `testers`, including Franzinette `strict`, although timeout has to be modified.